Giuliano Amato: Personal views

-In 2011, Amato declared that Italian creativity is not supported by an adequate efficiency of the organization of its public and private entities.
-He believes it had a role in the lost hope in the future and in the sense of a common national identity, as well as it had not been yet perfectioned as whole in a way that was congruent with its essence.
+In 2011, Amato declared that Italian creativity is not supported by adequate efficiency in organising its public and private entities.
+He believes it had a role in the lost hope in the future and in the sense of a common national identity, as well as it had not been yet perfectioned as a whole in a way that was congruent with its essence.
 That loss had favoured the flourishing of xenophobia and purported regional identities, such as the Lega Nord movement.

-Amato thinks that the brigandage in Southern Italy after 1861 was an unfair and unlawful movement that cannot be seen as form of antinational rebellion; however, the soldiers and the officials of the Borbonic Army who joined the movement cannot be defined as betrayers of the ongoing Italy.
-It is also not credible the Expedition of the Thousand could have caused the annexation of the Southern Italy to the Kingdom of Sardinia by itself, while the main political and cultural foundations had been thrown by the works of intellectuals like Francesco Mario Pagano and Vincenzo Cuoco produced in the 1790s.
-If he did not believe the national identity is always something of more important than sub-national or sovra-national ones, Amato believes in the multi-layer identities model proposed by Alberto Banti in a way for which the European identity strengthens the Italian identity even when they live and work in a foreign country.
+Amato thinks that the brigandage in Southern Italy after 1861 was an unfair and unlawful movement that cannot be seen as a form of antinational rebellion; however, the soldiers and the officials of the Borbonic Army who joined the movement cannot be defined as betrayers of the ongoing Italy.
+It is also not credible that the Expedition of the Thousand could have caused the annexation of the Southern Italy to the Kingdom of Sardinia by itself, while the main political and cultural foundations had been thrown by the works of intellectuals like Francesco Mario Pagano and Vincenzo Cuoco produced in the 1790s.
+If he did not believe the national identity is always something more important than sub-national or sovran-national ones, Amato believes in the multi-layer identities model proposed by Alberto Banti in a way for which the European identity strengthens the Italian identity even when they live and work in a foreign country.
 According to him, the Italian identity is kept alive in any country in which they should have gone.